Updated on October 30th, 2024 by Felix Martinez

 The ability to consistently grow earnings each year of the Great Recession, which was arguably the worst economic downturn in decades, is extremely impressive.

-The company continued to perform well in 2020, when the coronavirus pandemic caused the U.S. economy to enter a recession.
-BDX remained highly profitable and was able to keep its dividend increase streak alive.
+The company continued to perform well in 2020 when the coronavirus pandemic caused the U.S. economy to enter a recession.
+BDX remained highly profitable and kept its dividend increase streak alive.

 Valuation & Expected Returns